-- 1. Assistant Professor.
+1. Assistant Professor.
 Appointment to the rank of Assistant Professor requires that individuals hold the terminal earned degree appropriate to the discipline.
-Appointment to this rank is made on the judgment that individuals are ready and capable of reaching tenure within a maximum six-year period.
-Evidence of potential for excellence in scholarship and for quality teaching is required. - 2.
-Associate Professor.
+Appointment to this rank is made on the judgment that individuals are ready and capable of reaching tenure within a maximum six-

+2. Associate Professor.
 Appointment or promotion to this rank is recognition that the individual has reached a status in the discipline appropriate to a life-long member of the academic world and has clearly demonstrated ability as a scholar through research and publication.
 In addition, the candidate must have a consistently good record of teaching, evidence of improvement from the initial appointment, and commitment to service.